Cookies on this website

 During the MMVC project, we also aim to undertake capacity building and to help networking between consortium partners, as well as support African students in training programmes.
 Capacity building is taking place in IRSS-DRO, Burkina Faso where a new research facility is being developed to perform large scale laboratory analysis of blood samples.
 Capacity building is also taking place in IHI, Bagamoyo to establish the blood-stage challenge model.

 The consortium has appointed three PhD students and two MSc student who are undergoing training and analysing samples for their projects.
+As of November 2024, all five students supported by MMVC programme have completed their studies.

 WORK PACKAGE 6 - Management and Sponsorship